 While many kayakers are familiar with bringing along a baseball or bucket hat on paddle trips, a hat specifically designed for cold climates is necessary for creating a safe and enjoyable cold weather kayaking trip.

-We especially love hats like the Smartwool Hat because it is lightweight, versatile and great for layering.
+We especially love hats like the Smartwool Beanie because it is lightweight, versatile and great for layering.
 If you are planning a kayaking trip that has whitewater rapids, you may want to wear a helmet too.
 A Smartwool Hat is the perfect layering piece to add an extra warm lining and make it more comfortable to wear a helmet for a long period of time.

 Besides keeping you head warm during cold climate kayaking, wearing a wool hat is a great practice for multiple outdoor activities.
 From hiking to sailing, wearing a well-fitted and warm hat keeps the cold and wind at bay so you can fully enjoy your outdoor adventures.

 - Best Gloves for Cold Weather Kayaking: NRS Boater’s Gloves

 - Materials: ThermalPlush and GripCote padding and lining, DWR-coating

 - Pros: 4-way stretch, comes in half-finger and full-finger options

 - Cons: Limited warranty, can get expensive depending on materials